Overview

 - GitHub Copilot — AI pair programmer

-- Generic Agents - Any AI agent via .agents/AGENTS.md
+- Generic Agents — Any AI agent via AGENTS.md

 Quick Start